-Panel Drug Screening at Physicians Now Urgent Care in Rockville, MD
+Drug Screening Urgent Care in Rockville, MD

-There are a variety of reasons that companies or individuals may need to have panel drug screening.
-Divorces and custody cases, DOT cards, pre-employment medicals and court orders are just some of the reasons our patients have for using this service.
+There are a variety of reasons that companies or individuals may need to have a panel drug screening.
+Divorces and custody cases, DOT cards, pre-employment medicals, and court orders are just some of the reasons our patients have for using this service.
 Whatever your reason for having a panel drug screening done, the process and requirements will be about the same.

 The first thing you need to know about panel drug screening is that it must be carried out by an accredited facility for it to be acceptable to most employers and in a legal situation.
 This helps to ensure that the results are dependable, and is a requirement in most situations.

-Call (301) 519-0902 now to book a panel drug screening
+Call us now to book a panel drug screening

 The term “panel screening” refers to the number of substances tested for, rather than a standardized test, although there are a few standards or norms that you may find in panel screening.

-depending on the requirements of the person requesting the test.
+Depending on the requirements of the person requesting the test.
 In many cases, in states where marijuana is legal, THC is being eliminated from panel testing.
 In Maryland, however, it is still included for the purposes of the DOT physical.

 Typically, panel drug screening tests could be:

-- 4 panel
+• 4 panel

-- 5 panel
+• 5 panel

-- 7 panel
+• 7 panel

-- 10 panel, or
+• 10 panels, or

-- 12 panel
+• 12 panel

-with various combinations of substances being tested for.
+With various combinations of substances being tested for.
 It’s usually a good idea to find out whether the substances you need to be tested for are included.

-- Urine tests
+• Urine tests

 When drug testing is required by employers, it is usually preemptive, in the case of pre-employment screening, project specific (for instance to comply with OHSA requirements on a particular construction site), or as a result of an incident or suspicion.
 In order for employers to implement this type of testing, there are a few recommendations in terms of legalities:

-- Ensure that you have a written drug and alcohol policy that is distributed to and signed by all employees.
+• Ensure that you have a written drug and alcohol policy that is distributed to and signed by all employees.

-- Have policies related to pre-employment, random, reasonable suspicion and post-accident testing policies.
+• Have policies related to pre-employment, random, reasonable suspicion, and post-accident testing policies.

-- Use documented, certified laboratories and medical practitioners.
+• Use documented, certified laboratories and medical practitioners.

-- Ensure that you have an EAP (Employee Assistance Program) for employees struggling with drug and alcohol addictions.
+• Ensure that you have an EAP (Employee Assistance Program) for employees struggling with drug and alcohol addictions.

-- Maintain an education program in accordance with a drug free workplace program.
+• Maintain an education program in accordance with a drug-free workplace program.

 Drug testing can be a sensitive issue in the workplace, and employers are well advised to seek the advice of an OHSA professional before insisting on any form of panel screening.